-▶ Disabled All USB devices are disabled before the OS boot process completes.

-▶ Full Initial All USB devices are functional in the operating system and during the POST.
+Disabled Full Initial Partial Initial Part of the USB devices are disabled before the OS boot process completes.
+All USB devices are functional in the operating system and during the POST.
+Part of the USB devices are disabled before the OS boot process completes.